 In adulthood, both married girls from the next close in the tenement, and the men considered themselves extremely lucky to have wives who shared their interest in shipping.
 The two families continued to live in Govan, and stayed close to each other.
 On summer evenings, and every Sunday after attending Church, the families would walk together around the docks, savouring the sights and sounds.

-In their later lives both men suffered illness and became quite infirm and, sadly, Billy died in July 2010, and, some months later, Terry, also a widower, was admitted to a nursing home.
+In their later lives both men suffered illness and became quite infirm and, sadly, Billy died in July 2010, and, some months later, Terry, also a widower and by then completely blind, was admitted to a nursing home.
 He passed away in March 2011.

-At Terry's request, his daughter, Mrs. Caroline MacIntyre, approached me and asked if I would accept the collection of the records of shipping information which both Billy and Terry had collected for over 70 years, to put it on the web for others to see.
+At Terry's request, his daughter, Mrs. Caroline MacIntyre, approached me and asked if I would accept the immense collection of cuttings, sailing notices, handbills and records of shipping information which both Billy and Terry had collected for over 70 years, to put it on the web for others to see.
 This site is the result.

 Also, Caroline asked if I could include Terry's favourite quotation, which he used to end all his letters and e-mails; this I was glad to do.